christianangon/Showcase-Blog/README.md

   <h3 align="center">Showcase Blog</h3>

   <p align="center">
-    This Blog webpage is built with [Vuetify](https://vuetifyjs.com/) created by Christian for a sample project purposes only.
+    This Blog webpage  created by Christian for a sample project purposes only.
     <br />
     <br />
     <br />